EPISODE 8 – What is Skin Brightening?

 Ferulic acid is a natural ingredient with excellent efficacy that helps to remove melanin.
 Melanin is responsible for causing age spots, dark spots, blemishes and imperfections.
 It also has wonderful antioxidant properties.

-Niacinamide is form of Vitamin B3 that works well for overall brightening, lightening of hyper-pigmentation and acne.
+Niacinamide is form of Vitamin B3 that works well for overall brightening, reduction of the appearance of uneven skin tone, redness and acne marks.
 Korean Beauty products usually contain around 2% of niacinamide in them.

 Retinoids contain high concentrations of Vitamin A. This helps to increase skin cell turnover and enhance brightening results while reducing the signs of aging.
 These are the big guns of anti-aging, but you’re going to need a prescription for retinoids in Australia.
 Note also that Vitamin A-based products must be avoided by pregnant and breast-feeding women, as it has been proven to cause birth defects.